Small plastic tires make the Micro fast, but also make it less ideal for any riding on dirt or uneven surfaces.

-A fun, FAST bike for pavement pounding toddlers aged 2 to 4.
-Not suited for any off-road or aggressive jump riding.
+BEST FOR: A fast, fun bike for pavement pounding toddlers aged 2 to 4.

 Small, lightweight and fast, the Micro G-bike Chopper is a great choice for pavement-pounding kids looking for a stylish ride.
 Basic, but very well-made and built to last, the G-bike Chopper is best for kids aged 2 to 4.